distribution/distribution/docs/configuration.md

 This variable overrides the `/var/lib/registry` value to the `/somewhere` directory.

->**Note**: If an environment variable changes a map value into a string, such
->as replacing the storage driver type with `REGISTRY_STORAGE=filesystem`, then
->all sub-fields will be erased.
-As such, specifying the storage type in the
->environment will remove all parameters related to the old storage
->configuration (order *matters*).

 ## Overriding the entire configuration file

 If the default configuration is not a sound basis for your usage, or if you are having issues overriding keys from the environment, you can specify an alternate YAML configuration file by mounting it as a volume in the container.